Service notice: Our website will be unavailable Thursday 5 August at 18:00 until Friday 6 August at 2:00.

 Obtaining a licence

-The Minister for External Relations has published an Asset Freeze Licence Application Form which should be used by individuals or Jersey regulated entities seeking a licence from the Minister for External Relations to allow an activity or transaction to take place that would otherwise be prohibited under asset freezing (sanctions) measures.
+Minister for External Relations and Financial Services has published an Asset Freeze Licence Application Form which should be used by individuals or Jersey regulated entities seeking a licence from the Minister for External Relations and Financial Services to allow an activity or transaction to take place that would otherwise be prohibited under asset freezing (sanctions) measures.

 For all queries in respect of its completion, institutions should contact the Ministry for External Relations at firstname.lastname@example.org